sakshamrai101/gymScout/README.md

 Edit
 git commit -m "Add your feature"
 Push and open a PR! 🚀
-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 💪 Let’s Get Fit Together!
 Whether you're a casual gym-goer or a hardcore fitness enthusiast, GymScout is here to help you find your next workout haven. 💥

-Made with ❤️ and 💪 by Your Name. 😊
+Made with ❤️ and 💪 by Saksham Rai 😊